We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 How long does it take to improve my credit score in the UK?

-Building up a credit score takes time, the length of which will depend on the health of your score, to begin with.
+This really depends on how healthy (or unhealthy!) your score is to begin with, so strengthening it will take some time.
 If you had a poor credit score from the start, building up a healthier, better credit score can take months of regular repayments and debt management to showcase you and your finances as being trustworthy once again.
-If you’re looking for faster solutions that might improve your credit score or give it a small boost to start, you could try:
+While there are no quick fixes when it comes to improving your credit score, there are a few easy ways to get things off to a good start:

 • Register on the electoral roll to prove your place of residence.
 Some lenders won’t consider your application if this step hasn’t been taken.